Jordan Gershowitz: Music

-Gershowitz was a member of the band Rushmore, which performed with acts such as Plain White Ts and Justin Bieber.
+Gershowitz was a member of the band Rushmore, which performed on the 2009 Vans Warped Tour after a member of The Maine passed along their demo.
+Additionally, Rushmore opened for acts such as All Time Low, Cobra Starship, Metro Station, Plain White Ts and Justin Bieber.
 In 2009, the band was nominated for Best Breakout Artist at the MTV Video Music Awards.